TechsCode-Team/UltraEconomyWiki/features/mob_drops.md

 ![Entities GUI](https://i.imgur.com/gfrNyrr.png)
 <br>

-The Green Glass indicate the enabled mobs and the White Glass indicate the disabled mobs.
+The Yellow Glass indicate the enabled mobs and the White Glass indicate the disabled mobs.
 <br>

 ## Disable Mob Drops in Worlds